glucometers-tech/glucometer-protocols/abbott/shared-hid-protocol.md

 command one by summing up the ASCII value of each of the bytes forming the record set, up to and including the final newline, and excluding the record count.

+## Common commands

+There are a number of commands that appear shared across FreeStyle devices, and are thus documented here to avoid duplication.

+As devices may not support all these common commands, please refer to the detailed protocol definition to note inconsistencies.

+The majority of these commands are getters and setters of variables, some free-form and some structured.
+The generic syntax for these commands is:

+    command = "$" variable-name ( "?" / "," variable-value )
+    variable-name = 1*VCHAR
+    variable-value = *( VCHAR / SP )

+Some variable (such as the software version and serial number) are read-only.
+Those commands are documented with their full value, including the terminating question mark.

+### `$swver?`

+    swver-response = 1* ( VCHAR / SP ) CRLF

+Returns the software version of the device.
+The returned value is free-form, as it changes among devices.

+### `$serlnum?`

+    serlnum-response = 1* ( ALPHA / DIGIT ) CRLF

+Returns the serial number of the device.
+The serial number format appears to be different from previous Abbott devices and as such is to be considered free-form.

+Please note that this command may provide a serial number even for devices that respond with `<no-serial-num>` during initialization.

+### `$date`

+    date-cmd = "$date" ("?" / "," date-value)
+    date-query-response = date-value CRLF

+    date-value = ( month "," day "," year )
+    month = 1*2DIGIT
+    day = 1*2DIGIT
+    year 1*2DIGIT

+Fetch or set the current date as seen by the device.
+If a date value is passed following the command, it'll be interpreted as a set-date.

+Note the year value is defined at most with two digits, the value 2000 needs to be added (or subtracted) to match the current year.

+In case of successful setting of date, the command is confirmed with no further information; in case of error, the `<message>` field will report the encountered error.

+### `$time`

+    time-cmd = "$time" ("?" / "," time-value)
+    time-query-response = time-value CRLF

+    time-value = hour "," minute
+    hour = 1*2DIGIT
+    minute = 1*2DIGIT

+Fetch or set the current time as seen by the device.

+In case of successful setting of date, the command is confirmed with no further information; in case of error, the `<message>` field will report the encountered error.

+### `$ptname`

+    ptname-cmd = "$ptname" ("?" / "," patient-name)
+    ptname-query-response = patient-name CRLF

+    patient-name-setting = 1*VCHAR
+    patient-name-response = *VCHAR

+Returns the patient name as configured in the device.

+Note that while an empty response is valid, an empty value when setting the variable is not accepted.

+### `$ptid`

+    ptid-cmd = "$ptname" ("?" / "," patient-id)
+    ptid-query-response = patient-id CRLF

+    patient-id-setting = 1*VCHAR
+    patient-id-response = *VCHAR

+Returns the patient ID as configured in the device.

+Note that while an empty response is valid, an empty value when setting the variable is not accepted.